Petersen, Kings defeat Blackhawks 2-1 in shootout

 Tyler Toffoli scored his fifth goal in the second period for the Kings, who have the worst record in the league (6-11-1) and had been outscored 9-2 during their three-game skid.

+Petersen, a native of Waterloo, Iowa, attended his first NHL games at the United Center, and played with the Chicago Young Americans of the Midwest Elite Hockey League when he was 16 and 17.
+He was on the United Center Ice with Notre Dame in the Frozen Four in 2017, although the Irish lost to eventual NCAA champion Denver 6-1 in the semifinal.

-Brandon Saad was the only Blackhawks player to beat Petersen, scoring his fifth goal early in the third period to tie the score at 1-1.
+Brandon Saad was the only Blackhawks player to beat Petersen in this one though, scoring his fifth goal early in the third period to tie the score at 1-1.

+"I've been to quite a few games here," Petersen said.
+"To be on the other side of it was kind of awe-inspiring at first.
+Once I got a few shots and settled in, it kind of felt like just another hockey game, trying to get a win"

+Petersen made his NHL debut on Tuesday against Toronto, stopping 15 of 16 shots in relief of Peter Budaj after being recalled from the Kings' AHL affiliate in Ontario, California, on Monday.
+With his parents in the stands, Petersen was tested in spurts by Chicago, but was sharp when needed and came up with several close-in saves, outdueling Crawford.

 Crawford blocked 31 shots through overtime, but the struggling Blackhawks lost for the ninth time in their last 10 games (1-6-3).